 Table 2.
-Univariate and Multivariate analysis of the association between n hypoglycemia and clinical characteristics -- ---
+Univariate and Multivariate analysis of the association between hypoglycemia and clinical characteristics

-Univariate Analysis Multivariate Analysis Variable OR 95% C.I P-value OR 95% C.I p-value Age 0.90 0.9-1.0 0.30 0.85 0.55-1.32 0.47 Duration of HD(years) 0.99 0.88-1.12 0.94 1.56 0.48-5.02 0.46 Last meal/snack prior to HD (hr) 1.195 .92-1.6 0.187 0.57 0.12-2.69 0.47
+Univariate Analysis Multivariate Analysis Variable OR 95% C.I P-value OR 95% C.I p-value Age 0.90 0.9-1.0 0.30 0.85 0.55-1.32 0.47 Duration of HD(years) 0.99 0.88-1.12 0.94 1.56 0.48-5.02 0.46 Last meal/snack prior to HD (hr) 1.195 .92-1.6 0.187 0.57 0.12-2.69 0.47 of glucose reduction was greater with glucose-free dialysate than glucose-containing solutions.

-Our study illustrated the variability of blood glucose during HD sessions, with a clear downward trend with the progression of HD.
-This finding was applicable for both patients with and without DM.
-No statistically significant association was found between the age, duration of HD, or the last meal or snack before HD and the development of hypoglycemia during HD [11-13].

-Our study included diabetic and non-diabetic patients and studied blood sugar variability in the immediate peridialysis period.
-In comparison to previously published studies, we found that our results are concordant with Burmeister et al. group who studied the same glucose pattern but included only patients with DM [14].
-They, along with other studies [15] also found that the amount of glucose reduction was greater with glucose-free dialysate than glucose-containing solutions.
 In another study that included patients with and without DM, the glucose fluctuation was found to be higher in patients with DM than patients without it.
 There was a 2.51 mmol/L reduction of blood sugar level in patients with DM and a 0.75 mmol/L in the non-diabetic patients [7].
 In our study, the mean blood glucose reduction was 2.04 mmol/dl, and most of our study patients were non-diabetic patients.
 The decline in blood glucose during HD could be a result of increased blood volume during HD.
-Furthermore, HD patients are usually elderly, with malnutrition, impaired renal gluconeogenesis, and reduced insulin clearance [16].
+Furthermore, HD patients are usually elderly, with malnutrition, impaired renal gluconeogenesis, and reduced insulin clearance [13].

+Our study illustrated the variability of blood glucose during HD sessions, with a clear downward trend with the progression of HD.
+This finding was applicable for both patients with and without DM.
+No statistically significant association was found between the age, duration of HD, or the last meal or snack before HD and the development of hypoglycemia during HD.

+Our study included diabetic and non-diabetic patients and studied blood sugar variability in the immediate peridialysis period.
+In comparison to previously published studies, we found that our results are concordant with Burmeister et al. group who studied the same glucose pattern but included only patients with DM [11].
+They, along with other studies [12] also found that the amount

 In our study, although some patients experienced hypoglycemia, most of the patients were asymptomatic except for one who had minimal symptoms.
-We noticed that most hypoglycemia episodes occurred at the last phase of HD [17, 18].
+We noticed that most hypoglycemia episodes occurred at the last phase of HD.
 This finding is similar to Sudha et al. [10] study, showing that the significant decrease in blood glucose levels has been mainly occurring at the postdialysis period.
 Our study did not observe an association between the patients' age or duration of HD or time from the last meal or snack and the establishment of hypoglycemia during HD.
-Other studies found that hypoglycemia was mostly related to pre-dialysis blood sugar, especially if it was below 7.7 mmol/dl [14].
+Other studies found that hypoglycemia was mostly related to pre-dialysis blood sugar, especially if it was below 7.7 mmol/dl [11].
 Interestingly, all patients who had hypoglycemia in our study had a pre-dialysis blood sugar below 7.9 mmol/dl.
-Another study suggested the safe cut-off level of 5.6 mmol/dl, especially if the patient is on antihyperglycemic medications [19].
+Another study suggested the safe cut-off level of 5.6 mmol/dl, especially if the patient is on antihyperglycemic medications [14].

-The other risk factor for intra-dialytic hypoglycemia that was studied was dialyzing with non-glucose containing dialysate solutions [19, 20].
-In our study, all the patients were dialyzed with glucose-free solutions, which might explain the slightly higher risk of hypoglycemia in our study when compared to other studies, considering that most of our patients were without DM7 [21].
+The other risk factor for intra-dialytic hypoglycemia that was studied was dialyzing with non-glucose containing dialysate solutions [14, 15].
+In our study, all the patients were dialyzed with glucose-free solutions, which might explain the slightly higher risk of hypoglycemia in our study when compared to other studies, considering that most of our patients were without DM7 [16].